 future genealogical research work will have been done for you.
 Sadly, it is

 unlikely to mean that you will be invited to Sunday tea with the Queen, but

 their way into the Royal circle.
 Please let know if you are successful in

 any legal claim for part of the Duchy of Cornwall.

-challenges for any genealogist is to come up with the
+challenges for any genealogist is to come up with the definitive answer to

-surprisingly there can sometimes be a difference of opinion between one genealogist and
+there can sometimes be a difference of opinion between one genealogist and

 another.
 I'm pleased to say that the same applies to the Covingtons, be it

-that we don't seem to be too far apart in our version of the rest of this page are 3 versions of the answer to the "Where are we
+that we don't seem to be too far apart in our version of the grassroots

+this page are 3 versions of the answer to the "Where are we

 from?" question.
 These have been penned by myself, a Zella H Nesbitt,

 grand-daughter of Berrill Covington and one Venda Covington.
 Because this

 is my website, I'll go first !!